rustomax/rust-iterators/README.md

 //output: 1 4 3 2 5
 ```

-The `join()` adapter combines iterator elements into a single string with a separator in between the elements.
+The `join()` adaptor combines iterator elements into a single string with a separator in between the elements.

 ```rust
 extern crate itertools;